h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/custom_metric_func.rst

     - `l`: is a double array with `l[0]` containing the accumulated custom metric of one chunk and `l[1]` contains the number of rows that are used in the accumulation;
     - `r`: is a double array with `r[0]` containing the accumulated custom metric of another chunk and `r[1]` contains the number of rows that are used in the accumulation;

-Example how to implement custom metric from math formula to Map-Reduce approach:
+Here is the math formula and in the example you can see transformation into Map-Reduce principle.

 .. math::